-model: A Model object

-reaction: A Reaction object
+Deprecated: use assess_component instead

-flux_coefficient_cutoff: Float.
-The minimum flux that reaction must carry to be considered active.
+- model (cobra.
+Model) The cobra model to assess production capacity for - reaction (reaction identifier or cobra.Reaction) The reaction to assess - flux_coefficient_cutoff (float) The minimum flux that reaction must carry to be considered active. - solver (basestring) Solver name.

-solver : String or solver name.
 If None, the default solver will be used.

-returns: True if the precursors can be simultaneously produced at the specified cutoff.
+Returns True if the precursors can be simultaneously produced at the specified cutoff.
 False, if the model has the capacity to produce each individual precursor at the specified threshold but not all precursors at the required level simultaneously.
 Otherwise a dictionary of the required and the produced fluxes for each reactant that is not produced in sufficient quantities.

 '''

-cobra.flux_analysis.reaction.assess_products(model,
+cobra.flux_analysis.reaction.assess_products (model, flux_coefficient_cutoff=0.001, solver=None) reaction,

 '''